 4. Help others

 Step outside of your daily routine and look at the world around you.
-Most of the time we are drowning in our own worries, creating negative feelings, and ignoring others.
+Most of the time we are drowning in our worries, creating negative feelings, and ignoring others.
 By completing a random act of kindness, you will start seeing the world from a broader perspective and will be rewarded with positivity.

-An excellent way to practice kindness and helping those in need is by volunteering.
+An excellent way to practice kindness and help those in need is by volunteering.
 According to a 2013 study published in Psychology and Aging, volunteering boosts physical health (helps to prevent cardiovascular disease) and mental health.
 It also gives you a stronger sense of purpose and greater self-esteem — all positive factors that should be present in our lives.

 5. Practice healthy habits